Xiangyu-Hu/SPHinXsys/docs/domain_decomposition.md

 **Not tested:** anything touching `BaseParticles`, the variable replication, the exchange itself, or SYCL.
 That needs the real dependencies.

+Since then, with the real dependencies (2026-09-10): `test_2d_dambreak_sycl` itself runs decomposed, `--subdomains=2` in a `SPHINXSYS_DECOMPOSITION=ON` build, through `BodyDecomposition` and the loop dynamics of §8, with its observer, its restart output and both of its dynamic time warping regression tests passing, and a restart from the files of the decomposed run completing.
+The corresponding ctest entries exist in that build.
+The plain build is unchanged: with one subdomain, or without the option, the energy record matches the plain run bit for bit for as long as the plain run is itself reproducible (about two seconds of physical time; the one-sided inner relation appends neighbors with atomic counters, so the summation order and, from there, the trajectory varies from run to run, on this branch and independently of the decomposition).

+Two defects found on the way, both only visible once a subdomain grows its neighbor list after the others have built theirs in the same step: replica reallocation used to discard the contents of every replica, and the relation update dynamics did not register its kernel with the relation, so the other subdomains kept pointers into the freed replica.
+Both are fixed; the host and the device replicas now keep their contents on growth, and the update kernels are invalidated like the interaction kernels.

-## 12. Suggested bring-up order
+## 12. Bring-up order and where it stands

-1. Build with both options `OFF`, confirm existing tests unchanged.
+1. Build with the option `OFF`, confirm existing tests unchanged.
 Every edit in §5 is designed to be a no-op there; this is the regression gate for the whole refactor.
+   **Done.**
 2. `SPHINXSYS_DECOMPOSITION=ON` (without SYCL) with **1** subdomain.
 Exercises the fan-out, the per-subdomain arrays and the host replicas while the answer must still match step 1.
+   **Done**, on `test_2d_dambreak_sycl --subdomains=1`.
 3. Same, **2 subdomains, sequential**, on `dambreak`.
 First real decomposition.
-Turn on `checkConsistency()` every step and build with ASan — this is where the one-sided inner relation of §9 should surface.
+   **Done**, `--subdomains=2`, regression tests and restart included (§11).
 4. Same, **threaded**, under ThreadSanitizer.
 Any difference from step 3 is a synchronization bug, and the barrier structure of §7 is where to look.
+Open; the threaded runner is still restricted by the reallocation issue of §10.
 5. `SPHINXSYS_USE_SYCL=ON -DSPHINXSYS_DECOMPOSITION=ON`, one GPU, then two.
 By this point the decomposition logic is already known good, so a failure here is device-specific: USM lifetime, queue ordering, or peer access.
+Open; no SYCL compiler on the development machine.
 6. Then: per-subdomain mesh, deeper halos, and overlapping the exchange with interior computation — the barrier structure already isolates where that overlap goes.